superjarle/Advent-of-Code/README.md

 I work at **Statistics Norway**, where Python and R are essential for statistical analysis and automation.
 These solutions reflect my passion for continuous learning and using programming to solve complex problems efficiently.

----

-## 📧 Contact

-Feel free to reach out if you’d like to collaborate, discuss solutions, or share feedback!

----

-Does this align with what you had in mind?
-Let me know if you'd like any adjustments!